taylor-c-williams/foamy-FE/README.md

 Lost a day fighting some nasty CORS errors.
 Tried several approaches to set Access-Control-Allow-Origin/Methods etc. headers to no avail.
 I ultimately used the CORS Anywhere workaround to set up & hit a proxy server in order to access my foamy server from the client side.
 More details:
 https://github.com/Rob--W/cors-anywhere

+(See backend repo commits to Main for CORS/Request Header fix attempts)